Yishagerew/ABCVolunteering/README.md

 under src/test/java

-edu.mum.abcVolunteering.ProjectTest - contains all test cases
+edu.mum.abcVolunteering.ProjectTest - contains all test cases of required operations edu.mum.abcVolunteering.StaffTest - contains test cases for staff CRUD operation
 #Authentication

 User authentication is not done as I was just working on functionalities.
 It really needs more console to mimic.